SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Trigger.md

 **Input:**

-  OpDet Waveforms (typically using Detsim files will have all these waveforms, reco 1 and 2 files may contain some filtered set of them)
+  OpDet Waveforms (typically Detsim files will have all these waveforms, reco 1 and 2 files may contain some filtered set of them)

 **Output:**